compose-spec/compose-spec/GOVERNANCE.md

 The [DCO or `Sign your work`](./CONTRIBUTING.md#sign-your-work) requirement is not intended as a roadblock or speed bump.

-Some Compose Specificaiton contributors are not as familiar with `git`, or have used a web based editor, and thus asking them to `git commit --amend -s` is not the best way forward.
+Some Compose Specification contributors are not as familiar with `git`, or have used a web based editor, and thus asking them to `git commit --amend -s` is not the best way forward.